NVIDIA/gontainer/README.md

       // Define MyService factory in the container. gontainer.NewFactory(NewMyService),

-      // Here we can define another services depending on `*MyService`.
+      // Here we can define additional services depending on `*MyService`.
       // All dependencies are declared using factory function args. gontainer.NewFactory(func(service *MyService) {
          service.SayHello("Username")